lowrycito/handbook/pages/study-manual-general-handbook.md

       * 10.1.3.
 QuorumsAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 10.1.4.
 Priesthood KeysAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 10.1.5.
 Adapting Quorums to Local NeedsAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
-    * 10.2.
-Participating in the Work of Salvation and Exaltation
+    * 10.2 Participating in God’s Work of Salvation and Exaltation

-      * 10.2.
-Participating in the Work of Salvation and ExaltationAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
+      * 10.2 Participating in God’s Work of Salvation and ExaltationAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 10.2.1.
 Living the Gospel of Jesus ChristAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 10.2.2.
 Caring for Those in NeedAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 10.2.3.
 Inviting All to Receive the GospelAaronic Priesthood quorums help young men make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.